shermiin/Concurrent-and-parallel-project/README.md

 These steps, build the docker container and run concurrency tests.
 In this mode the program is executed a number of times with different amounts of CPUs cores.

 1. Fork this repository to your account.
+(Look for 'Fork this repository' in the bitbucket menu.)

 1. Clone your repository and switch your working directory to it: